sohailshams/cookbook/README.md

 ## Testing

+Google developers tool has been used to test the project constantly form the  beginning to identify any error or to see how the changes looks like on different screen sizes.
+I created my on account and tested all the functions to make sure they work properly.
+In addition, I aslo asked my family, friends and slack community to test the project and give there feedback.

 ### User Stories
 User stories from the UX section were tested to see if they all work as intended.
 - *As a user, I want to see a list / catalogue of recipes.*